zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

     `scp [dir] {net-id}@transfer.chtc.wisc.edu:/staging/groups/zamanian_group/input/`

-2. Creating job submit scripts
+2. **Pipeline -** Submit and manage CHTC jobs

     CHTC uses HTCondor for job scheduling.
 Submission files should follow lab conventions and be consistent with the CHTC documentation.
 An example submit script with annotations is shown below.
-This submit script (Core_RNAseq-nf.sub) loads a pre-defined [Docker environment](https://hub.docker.com/repository/docker/zamanianlab/chtc-rnaseq) and runs a bash executable script (Core_RNAseq-nf.sh) with defined arguments (staged data location).
+This submit script (Core_RNAseq-nf.sub) loads a pre-defined [Docker environment](https://hub.docker.com/repository/docker/zamanianlab/chtc-rnaseq) and runs a bash executable script (Core_RNAseq-nf.sh) with defined arguments on the execute node.
 Other options define log files, resource requirements , and transfer of files in/out of `home`.
 Avoid transferring large files in/out of `home`!
 We transfer in our large data through `/staging/groups/zamanian_group/input/` and we move job output files to `/staging/groups/zamanian_group/output/` within the job executable script to avoid their transfer to `home` upon job completion.
 The only files that should be transferred back to `home` are small log files.

-    The submit script runs the annotated bash script below on the execute server.
-This pipeline creates `input`, `work`, and `output` dirs in the loaded Docker environment.
-It transfers the input data from `staging` into `input`, clones a GitHub repo (Nextflow pipeline), and runs a Nextflow command.
-Nextflow uses `work` for intermediary processing and spits out any files we have marked for retention into `output`, which gets transferred back to `staging`. `input` and `work` are deleted before job completion.

     <details>
     <summary> Example CHTC job submission scripts (.sub / .sh)</summary>